-A recent case study even describes a patient with greatly improved seizure control after MCT oil was added to a regular diet .
-Mild ketosis has been demonstrated with MCT supplementation on a regular diet in healthy adults , and serum ketones increased 7.7-fold when older adults with memory deficits were provided exogenous ketones (on top of a regular diet again) and this was associated with cognitive benefits .
+A recent case study describes a patient with greatly improved seizure control after MCT oil was added to a regular diet .
+Mild ketosis has been demonstrated with MCT supplementation onto a regular diet in healthy adults , and serum ketones increased 7.7-fold when older adults with memory deficits were provided exogenous ketones (on top of a regular diet again) and this was associated with cognitive benefits .

 In PART TWO of this blog post, I will attempt to wrap this epically long blog post into a nice little bow and establish some practical takeaways.

 Before the takeaways, however, I will delve into how omega-3 fatty acids may, or may not, provide benefits for concussion recovery.